 The Wildcats defeated South Division champion Texas A&M, 36-17.
 The season ended with a 35-18 win over Big East Conference champion Syracuse in the Tostitos Fiesta Bowl, with an estimated 50,000 K-State fans attending K-State's first-ever Alliance Bowl.

-In 1995, Snyder guided K-State to a 10-2 record, including a 5-2 Big Eight mark to tie for second place behind national champion Nebraska.
-Following a 54-21 blitzing of WAC champion Colorado State in the 1995 Holiday Bowl, the Wildcats finished the season ranked sixth in the USA Today/CNN coaches poll and seventh in the Associated Press poll.
+In 1995, Snyder guided K-State to a 10-2 record, including a 5-2 Big Eight mark to tie for second behind national champion Nebraska.
+Following a 54-21 blitzing of WAC champion Colorado State in the Holiday Bowl, the Wildcats finished the season ranked sixth in the USA Today/CNN coaches' poll and seventh in the AP poll.
 Both rankings were the highest ever attained by a Kansas State football team to that point.

 The foundation for K-State's turnaround was laid in 1989 during Snyder's first season in Manhattan.
 Although the season yielded just a 1-10 record, it became evident to everyone involved in the program that something special was happening.
 Most important, Snyder instilled a winning attitude and a healthy dose of self-respect and enthusiasm to a program that had been given up for dead.